freshp/php-the-small-things/README.md

 ### Code review theses
 > You are not your Code!
-* code reviewer do not comment you, they comment your code
+* code reviewer do not comment on you, they comment your code
 > If you find code you do not understand, ask.
 * It is not the question if you should know, but when.